 Jungle Trekking in Khao Yai National Park

 Recently I got the offer to go jungle trekking in Khao Yai National Park.
-In this particular area the jungle is so dense and difficult to navigate, the only way to make it out again is with a guide.
+In this particular area, the jungle is so dense and difficult to navigate, the only way to make it out again is with a guide.

 The Khao Yai National Park is like a really off the beaten track version of the Erawan National Park.
 It is located three hours north-west of Bangkok.
 It is still close enough to be one of my recommended destinations nearby Bangkok.